Luke Payne: College career

 As a freshman at USC Upstate in 2004–05, Payne saw action in 31 games while receiving 16 starting assignments.
 He ranked fourth on the team in scoring with 8.6 points, and with 2.5 rebounds and 2.6 assists per game, he helped the Spartans win the Peach Belt Conference regular season championship.

 As a sophomore in 2005–06, Payne played in all 30 games while starting 28 times and ranking third on the team and 20th in the Peach Belt Conference with 11.8 points per game.
 He also averaged 2.9 rebounds and 3.2 assists per game, and led the league with a 2.04 assist-to-turnover ratio.
 His contributions helped lead the Spartans to the 2006 NCAA Division II men's basketball tournament after winning the Peach Belt Conference tournament.

 As a junior in 2006–07, Payne played in all 28 games for the Spartans, starting 27 times and averaging 11.2 points per game, good for third on the team.
 He also averaged 3.1 rebounds and 3.3 assists per game.
 On February 21, 2007, he scored a then career-high 24 points against Lander University.

 After participating in the NCAA Division II men's basketball tournament in back-to-back seasons, the Spartans earned promotion into the NCAA Division I for the 2007–08 season.
 As a senior that year, Payne earned Atlantic Sun All-Academic honors and was named an Academic All-American.
 He picked up USC Upstate student-athlete of the year honors in 2007–08 after totalling 448 points, garnered A-Sun Player of the Week honors on December 24, 2007, and was named to the All-Tournament teams at the BP Top of the World Classic and the State Farm Insurance Sun Bowl Tournament.
 In 30 games (29 starts), he averaged 14.9 points, 2.6 rebounds, 2.8 assists and 1.4 steals in 32.6 minutes per game.
 On December 22, he scored a career-high 26 points in a loss to Buffalo.

 Payne finished his four-year career at USC Upstate with 1,381 points, ranking him 10th on the school's all-time scoring list.
 His 119 career games and 333 free throws ranks him seventh and fourth respectively in school history.

+In January 2015, Payne was inducted into the USC Upstate Hall of Fame, becoming the 14th person affiliated with the men's basketball program at USC Spartanburg/USC Upstate to go into the Hall of Fame, and the first who played at the Division I level.